somethingisnotrightokay/Hapeschoolproject/README.md

 # Hapeschoolproject
-Website for my HAPE school project, to allow hosting of the code
+To allow hosting of the website for my HAPE school project.

+Also to hold some more things related to the website